 Quality Mark activity can stand alone or complement and integrate with other local and/or national initiatives to improve pupils' achievements.
 You control the timescale for the external assessment of the award; the length of time taken to achieve accreditation will vary according to your setting’s starting point and your ability to demonstrate progress and sustained good practice.
 All practitioners, and others involved with the setting should be involved in the journey.
 Involvement in the process contributes to the development of leadership and management skills such as communication, action planning, monitoring and evaluating, in a practical context and with a tangible outcome.

-Leaders, trust board members and governing bodies will find that work undertaken towards accreditation offers a meaningful context in which to monitor and evaluate the quality of provision, practice and outcomes.
+Leaders, owners and other stakeholders will find that work undertaken towards accreditation offers a meaningful context in which to monitor and evaluate the quality of provision, practice and outcomes.
 It will also demonstrate how they are actively carrying out their role to drive continuous improvement.